-A trust that is not an Investment Entity and satisfies the criteria as set out in Section 11 will be treated as an Active NFFE.
+A trust that is not a Financial Institution and satisfies the criteria as set out in Section 11 will be treated as an Active NFFE.
 There are no reporting requirements in respect of these trusts.

 7.5.
 Registration - US Agreement only